kinnerparikh/FBLA-Mobile-App-Development/README.md

 3. Run the .APK file on your device to install the app onto your device.

 ## IOS
+### AS OF NOW, OUR APP CANNOT SUPPORT IOS!
+COMING SOON IN SPRING OF 2019
 1. Download Xcode project [here](http://github.com)
 2. Open the Xcode Project ".xcodeproj".